 Peppermint won’t make you sleepy on its own, but it will help you to sleep better once you doze off, so it is still worthy of a mention.
 Peppermint is anti-inflammatory and a natural decongestant, which means that people who struggle to breathe when going to bed may find it helpful.11 The invigorating aroma sometimes works to wake people up, so peppermint may or may not work for you, but many people find that using it to clear their heads, and then using something else to help them get sleepy, works far better than dosing up on over the counter decongestants and then taking stronger sleep aids.

 How to Use Essential Oils to Promote Sleep

 There are many different ways to use essential oils.
-Some people will use them by massaging the oils onto the skin, some are best taken as a drink, and some are best inhaled, or with a dab of the oil on the upper lip.
-A more modern method is to bring a little-heated mist into the mouth, and then exhale through the nose, allowing the active ingredients, including the various terpenes that were mentioned above, across the olfactory bulb.
+Some people will use them by massaging the oils onto the skin, some are best taken as a drink and some are best used aromatically.
+A more modern method is to bring a little-heated mist into the mouth and then breathe it out through the nose, allowing the active ingredients, including the various terpenes that were mentioned above, across the olfactory bulb.
 The Sleepy MONQ Essential Oil Diffuser is used in this fashion, for instance.

 With something like peppermint, it makes sense to have a steam bath to allow you to inhale as much of the oil as possible into the sinuses.
 Some other oils can be used in aromatherapy candles, or in a wicking/diffuser kit.
 Mixing a small amount of a relaxing oil or a sedative oil into an aromatherapy base can help you to enjoy the relaxing results over the course of the night.